shon-1210/10X-Visium-Spatial-Transcriptomics-Pipeline-to-Analyse-miRNA-Expression-Patterns/Readme.md

 ## How It Works

 1. **Data Input & Setup:** The pipeline starts by loading a spatial transcriptomics dataset (10x Visium output, including the count matrix and spatial coordinates/image) and initializing it as a SPATA2/Seurat object.
-Basic preprocessing like quality control and normalization (using Seurat’s SCTransform v2) is applied to prepare the data for analysis.
+Basic preprocessing like quality control and normalization (using Seurat's SCTransform v2) is applied to prepare the data for analysis.
 2. **Denoising with Autoencoders:** An autoencoder neural network is then trained on the expression data to learn a compressed representation.
-The network’s output is used to reconstruct a denoised expression matrix, reducing technical noise and emphasizing true biological signal.
+The network's output is used to reconstruct a denoised expression matrix, reducing technical noise and emphasizing true biological signal.
 3. **Clustering (K-means & BayesSpace):** The pipeline performs unsupervised clustering on the spatial spots in two ways: (a) **K-means clustering** on the gene expression features to group spots by transcriptional similarity, and (b) **BayesSpace clustering**, which leverages a Bayesian model and spatial information to group neighboring spots into the same cluster.
 These approaches help identify distinct cell-type regions or spatial domains within the tissue.
 4. **miRNA Target Analysis:** For each identified cluster and boundary region, the pipeline analyzes gene expression differences and cross-references them with known miRNA target data.
 Using TargetScan predictions, it checks whether the genes up- or down-regulated at cluster edges are enriched for targets of certain miRNAs (especially tissue-specific miRNAs).
 This helps evaluate the hypothesis that those miRNAs might be regulating genes at the interface of different cell types.
 5. **Visualization & Outputs:** The results are compiled into easily interpretable outputs.
 The pipeline generates tables of cluster-specific marker genes and miRNA target overlaps, as well as **spatial heatmaps** that illustrate where particular gene expression or miRNA activity is high or low across the tissue slice.
-For example, it can produce a heatmap showing a cluster’s top genes compared to all other clusters, or pairwise cluster comparison plots highlighting boundary effects.
+For example, it can produce a heatmap showing a cluster's top genes compared to all other clusters, or pairwise cluster comparison plots highlighting boundary effects.
 These visualizations are output as HTML reports and/or image files for further inspection.
 6. **Interactive Exploration:** Finally, the included Shiny app allows users to interactively explore the processed data.
 Users can load a processed SPATA2 object (as an `.rds` file), then dynamically generate plots and compare clusters via a web interface – without needing to rerun code.
 This is especially useful for examining specific genes or miRNAs of interest in the spatial context, beyond the static results.

 ## Pipeline Flowchart